0 Helpful / 2 Not

 Pros: Solid course that may not thrill you but won't disappoint you either.
 There's a lot of water, and while there may not be any true carries, the canal is present on many holes.
 It's nice when it border one side of a fairway.
 It's even better when you have to cross it.
 Hole 5 is probably the best of the course, with the bridge over the canal.
 The water isn't so deep that you shouldn't be able to fish a disc out of it but it's a nice bridge that does impart that victorious feeling when you cross it, having successfully driven across it.

 It's also a fairly easy play, suitable for quick rounds and players of all ability levels.
 There isn't much brush so the frustration factor will be low for beginners.
 The canals, which add difficulty for veterans, should have less affect for the new players, who likely won't throw far enough for them to be in play.
-Tees, baskets, navigation, everything here is pretty much solid.
+Tees, baskets, everything here is pretty much solid.

-It does seem to be very swampy, and there was standing water approaching the fairways in January.
+Cons: It does seem to be very swampy, and there was standing water approaching the fairways in January.
 I can imagine this place being very unfriendly in wetter months.
 The water in canals is good; getting soggy feet while walking on the fairway is unpleasant.
 There weren't many places where this was a danger.
 But from the lay of the land, I'm pretty sure it is a problem often.

 But the main thing that keeps this course from being top-notch isn't what is there.
 It's what isn't.
 There aren't any signature holes.
 There aren't really any challenging holes. (really too open) There is no wow factor.
 There isn't much that will be remembered after you leave.
 And there isn't any elevation.
 It's solid, three-star golf that you will enjoy, but shouldn't go too far out of your way for.
+And 19 and 20 feel tacked on and not needed, I think the course is better without them.

 0 of 2 people found this review helpful.